aztfmod/landingzone_data_analytics/examples/README.md

   -env ${environment} \
   -a [plan|apply|destroy]

 # Deploy shared_services typically monitoring, site recovery services, azure image gallery.
-In this example we dont deploy anything but it will expose the Terraform state to level 3 landing zones, so is required.
+In this example we don't deploy anything but it will expose the Terraform state to level 3 landing zones, so is required.
 rover -lz /tf/caf/public/landingzones/caf_shared_services/ \
   -tfstate caf_shared_services.tfstate \
   -parallelism 30 \